Sketchware-Pro/Sketchware-Pro-Website/docs/intro.md

 3. Add components and customize your app
 4. Build and run your app

+## Sketchware Pro - the rhyming poem
+Sketchware Pro, it's the way to go
+With its simple flow, let your ideas grow
+Build stunning apps, without any woes
+Just drag and drop, and watch it take shape like a pro

+Create Android apps, with just a tap
+No need to code, no need to unwrap
+With Sketchware Pro, the possibilities are vast
+From games to utilities, your app will outlast

+So download Sketchware Pro, and get started today Unlock your creativity, and let your imagination play Make your app stand out, in every way
+Sketchware Pro, it's the perfect way to slay!

 ## Conclusion

 Sketchware Pro is a great tool for anyone looking to create Android apps without any programming knowledge.
 With its drag-and-drop interface and built-in components, it's easy to create professional-looking apps in no time.